kyma-project/kyma/docs/04-operation-guides/troubleshooting/eventing/evnt-05-fix-pending-messages.md

 reelection either on the consumers with pending messages or on the stream level.

-### Trigger Consumer leader election
+### Trigger consumer leader election

 First, you need to find out which consumer(s) have pending messages.
-For that you need the latest version of NATS cli installed on your machine.
+For that, you need the latest version of NATS cli installed on your machine.
 You can find the broken consumer in two ways: by using Grafana dashboard or directly by using the NATS cli command.